 There’s a Party Going Down

 Dive beneath the waves by day and by night.
 Cozy up around a bonfire to get in touch with your inner beach bum.
 Nothing compares to a few days disconnecting to connect with the wonders of the Caribbean Sea.
-Slip on your dive fins and get ready to enjoy endless pleasure of a resort where everything is always included, always, unlimited!
+Slip on your dive fins and get ready to enjoy endless pleasure of a resort where everything is all inclusive, all the time, any time!

 Immerse yourself in five days of exhilarating aquatic adventures at the award-winning Luxury Included® Beaches Turks & Caicos!
 Plunge into endless blue waters to hunt for treasure.
 Come face to face with the infamous Lionfish.